EFF Members Clash With AfriForum Officials Inside East London Court After Julius Malema’s Sentencing

 EASTERN CAPE – Tensions boiled over in the East London Magistrate’s Court as Economic Freedom Fighters (EFF) members clashed with those from AfriForum.

 The incident happened after Julius Malema was sentenced to an effective five years behind bars.
-The Economic Freedom Fighters (EFF) leader was sentenced to a direct imprisonment of five years and handed a fine of R60,000 after he was convicted on five charges related to the Firearms Control Act (Act 60 of 2000).
+The Economic Freedom Fighters (EFF) leader was sentenced to imprisonment of five years and handed a fine of R60,000 after he was convicted on five charges related to the Firearms Control Act (Act 60 of 2000).

 His legal team has since been granted leave to appeal the decision, and Malema will remain out on bail until then.
+His legal team also indicated that they would petition to challenge the conviction, after Magistrate Twanet Olivier did not grant them leave to appeal to do so.

 EFF members clash with AfriForum